 The literary term utopia denotes an illusionary place that projects the notion of a perfect society to the reader.
-Here, the “perfect society” refers to ideal conditions achieved within the material world as opposed to the expected idealism of afterlife in Christianity or other religions.
+Here, the “perfect society” refers to ideal conditions achieved within the material world, as opposed to the expected idealism of afterlife in Christianity or other religions.
 Further, the citizens presiding in such utopias are bearers of a perfect moral code, or at the least, every violator of the moral code is harshly punished.
 A utopian society is one where all social evils have been cured.

 Description of Utopian Literature

-One of the common misunderstandings is that utopian models serve to project a better way of life.
-To the contrary, the reason behind such literature is to help the reader envision the problems, paradoxes, or faults entrenched within the existing political framework.
+One of the common misunderstandings about utopian models is that they serve to project a better way of life.
+To the contrary, the reason behind such literature is to help the reader envision the problems, paradoxes, or faults entrenched within such a political framework.

-The examples quoted below portray various scenarios of utopia.
+The examples quoted below portray various scenarios of utopia:

-Functions of Utopia
+Function of Utopia

 The term utopia formulated new shapes and new prefixes, each type having its own function and its own use.
 They are generally employed as a means of constructing an organized society in the reader’s mind.
 The writer makes use of the tool to highlight the discrepancies prevalent within an existing political and legal framework.

 Utopia is a tool for exposing the flaws prevalent within an existing political structure.
-Further, the tool has been widely employed in writings where the writers have intended to make an impact on the conscience of the reader.
+Further, the tool has been widely employed by writers who intended to make an impact on the consciences of readers.
 The writer uses utopia in order to portray a scenic picture in the eyes of the reader, in an attempt to make him fully appreciate the various diverging factors contributing towards the failings of the existing society.
-It deals with constructing a standard sociopolitical society in the reader’s mind in order to criticize the prevalent legal norms.
+It deals with constructing a standard sociopolitical society in the reader’s mind, in order to criticize the prevalent legal norms.